 What motivates people to move?
 What obstacles do communities have to engage in physical activity?
 How does a lack of physical activity affect different populations?

-Go deeper into the science of physical activity and its application in populations with this new option of the Master of Public Health degree.
+Go deeper into the science of physical activity and its application in populations.
+Prevent disease, prolong life and promote human health.

-For academic or professional information specific to the Physical Activity program, please contact the program director John Schuna, Ph.D.
+For academic or professional information specific to the Oregon State MPH physical activity program, please contact Program Director John Schuna, Ph.D.

 In 2014, our college was accredited by the Council for Education in Public Health – the first in Oregon.
 This distinction provides our students with more resources, more opportunities to engage in research, and faculty experts who specialize in a variety of public health topics.